ffund/tcp-ip-essentials/online-faq.md

 ### How is the overall lab grade computed?
 Are any lab grades dropped?

-There are a total of 11 lab assignments, each worth 10 points.
+**Section O**:  There are a total of 11 lab assignments, each worth 10 points.
 Your overall lab grade will be computed out of 100 points as follows:

 Sum of 9 highest lab grades + (1/2) 2nd-lowest lab grade + (1/2) lowest lab grade - (1/2) excess lateness hours (beyond 48 "free" hours)

+**Section A**: There are a total of 9 lab assignments, each worth 10 points.
+Your overall lab grade will be computed as: 10 x Average lab score - (1/2) excess lateness hours (beyond 48 "free" hours)

 ## Other important policies